syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * Array

-The dataSource option can accept either JSON object collection or DataManager ([ej.DataManager](http://helpjs.syncfusion.com/js/datamanager/overview)) instance which contains Scheduler appointments.
+The dataSource option can accept either JSON object collection or DataManager ([ej.DataManager](http://helpjs.syncfusion.com/js/datamanager/overview)) instance that contains Schedule appointments.

 #### Example

-To set the dataSource with array of JSON object collection.
+To set the dataSource with array of JSON object collection,

 {% highlight html %}